awosoga/CMSAC_2022/README.md

 SPORTS men’s basketball over the past decade, the best statistical team during the 2021- 2022 season were the eventual national champion Carleton Ravens.
-They were the cream of the crop amongst a deep pool of talented teams, with an expected win percentage nearly 20 points greater than the next best school, crusing to a 14-0 regular season.
+They were the cream of the crop amongst a deep pool of talented teams, with an expected win percentage nearly 20 points greater than the next best school, cruising to a 14-0 regular season.
 Statistically, Carleton boasted the 2nd best eFG%, 2nd best ORB%, and the 2nd best opponent ORB% in U SPORTS, at 53.7%, 38.2%, and 20.9%, respectively.
 However, their defensive performance is what warranted their infeasible expected winning percentage of 111%.
 Their 37.8% opponent